imbricate/imbricate.io/index.md

 ## Quick Start

+The Imbricate VSCode extension is the fastest way to get started with Imbricate.
+Install the extension from the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=imbricate.imbricate).

-Using the Imbricate CLI is the fastest way to get started with Imbricate.
+You can also use the Imbricate CLI, which is the more functional way to get started with Imbricate.
 Install the CLI using npm:

 {% capture install-imbricate %}
 npm install -g imbricate